waynodiablo/Oystercard/yelpv3.md

 Before you run this test think about whether you expect it to pass or fail.
 Then run rspec to check.
 Consider the result carefully.
 Whatever happens it's time to commit and swap driver/navigator roles&nbsp;:twisted_rightwards_arrows:.

 Were you surprised to see the test fail?
-When either of you was in navigator mode you might have started to worry about a more strategic issue arising from the helper implementation, that we've tied things to a class type.
+When either of you was in navigator mode you might have started to worry about a more strategic issue arising from the current helper implementation, that we've tied things to a class type.
 The problem for this test in particular is that we'll get '3.5' back as 3.5, which in Ruby is a Float, and not a Fixnum.
-A good navigator here might well suggest a bit of [duck typing](http://en.wikipedia.org/wiki/Duck_typing) to identify the input as valid - either of you in navigator mode might make the suggestion that the thing to check is not whether we have a Fixum, but whether the incoming rating responds  to the `round` method?
+A good navigator here might well suggest a bit of [duck typing](http://en.wikipedia.org/wiki/Duck_typing) to identify the input as valid - perhaps we could check not whether we have a Fixum, but whether the incoming rating responds to the `round` method?

-If it does, we can then proceed with the method, which involves rounding the review to make sure we get an integer back (rather than using half stars).
+If it does, we could then proceed with the method, which involves rounding the review to make sure we get an integer back (rather than using half stars).

 ```ruby
 module ReviewsHelper